foxsae/The-One-True-Lisp-Style-Guide/README.md

  (CLtL)
  * Common Lisp provides the simple one-way conditionals when and unless, the simple two-way conditional if, and the more general multi-way conditionals such as cond and case.
 The choice of which form to use in any particular situation is a matter of taste and style.

+ (LPCM)
+ * Use COND instead of nested IF statements.
+Be sure to check for unreachable cases, and eliminate those cond-clauses.

  ## 17. PREDICATES

  ## Consensus: Predicates should be suffixed with "p" or "-p" depending on if the word has hyphens in it already, and return "t" or "nil".